Phyllis Oakley, former assistant secretary of state, dies at age 87

-The cause was cardiac arrest, said a son, Thomas Oakley.
+The cause was cardiac arrest, said her son, Thomas Oakley.

 Mrs. Oakley rose to prominence in the late 1980s as State Department deputy spokesperson under George P. Shultz.
 She later became deputy director of refugee affairs and retired in 1999 as assistant secretary for intelligence and research.